TellinaTool/django_task_interface/README.md

 # Tellina Task Interface

+This repository contains experimental infrastructure for performing a controlled experiment of people using the Tellina tool to

 ## Install dependencies

 1. Install [VirtualBox](https://www.virtualbox.org/wiki/Downloads).
 2. Install [Vagrant](https://www.vagrantup.com/downloads.html).

+Command to do so for Ubuntu: `sudo apt-get install -y virtualbox vagrant`

 ## Create `config.json`

-See `config.sample.json` for an example.

-Given the following study setup:
+Run: `cp config.sample.jason config.json`

+The example file is for an experiment with the following setup, but you can customize any of these aspects of the experiment:

-* Each task takes 60 seconds.
+* Each task takes 300 seconds.
 * There are 2 participants: `bob` and `alice`.
 * There are 2 tasks:
   1. Print hello world.